• Skip to main content

 • Cover the inside of the plastic with oil.

 • Crack and place the egg (careful not to break the yolk) inside the plastic wrap.
-Close the top of the plastic with your hands, creating a small bag for the egg, and wrap it up using a long piece of wick.
-Create a knot so the egg is secure (try not to leave too much air), and don’t cut the rest of the wick, as it will help you in the next couple steps.
+Close the top of the plastic with your hands, creating a small bag for the egg, and wrap it up using a long piece of kitchen twine.
+Create a knot so the egg is secure (try not to leave too much air), and don’t cut the rest of the kitchen twine, as it will help you in the next couple steps.
 Repeat for the other egg.

-• Add water to a deep pot and bring it to a boil, when it starts boiling, place the eggs inside and let them cook for 5 minutes (you can place them inside the pot and take them out using the wick).
+• Add water to a deep pot and bring it to a boil, when it starts boiling, place the eggs inside and let them cook for 5 minutes (you can place them inside the pot and take them out using the kitchen twine).

 • For the sauce, mix all of the ingredients well.